 Although the request to interview Michelle Obama was declined, it was done in such a thoughtful way that I didn’t feel defeated.
 It showed that someone took the time to read my message and consider my request.

 Below are the snapshots of my original message to Michelle Obama.
-Notice how I began, how I segmented the message with clear sub-headings, and my call-to-action.
+Notice how I began, how I segmented the message with clear sub-headings, and my call to action.

 Then I got straight to the point by giving brief information about my book.
 To boost my credibility, I also mentioned some important names I’d managed to secure interviews with.